 The Refiner's Fire features 48 Dead-On Old Testament Prophecies About Yeshua that could ONLY have been fulfilled BY YESHUA whom God sent at the right time and place!
 Please check each Bible reference and then ask yourself: Since these have ALREADY BEEN FULFILLED, what are the odds of them being fulfilled AGAIN by yet another "messiah"?

-Isaiah 53 is a hotly-debated topic by traditional Jews who like to insist that Isaiah 53 points to Israel.
+Isaiah 53 is a hotly-debated topic by anti-missionaries who like to insist that Isaiah 53 points to Israel.
 If that's the case, please explain this:

 Isaiah 53:9 - "And his grave was set among the wicked, and with the rich, in his death...."